Biosimilar Drug Therapies

 Approved by the AMCP Board of Directors, April 2012

-2 As defined by the FDA: “Biological products can include a wide range of products including vaccines, blood and blood components, allergenics, somatic cells, gene therapy, tissues, and recombinant therapeutic proteins.
+2 “Biological products include a wide range of products such as vaccines, blood and blood components, allergenics, somatic cells, gene therapy, tissues, and recombinant therapeutic proteins.
 Biologics can be composed of sugars, proteins, or nucleic acids or complex combinations of these substances, or may be living entities such as cells and tissues.
 Biologics are isolated from a variety of natural sources – human, animal, or microorganism – and may be produced by biotechnology methods and other cutting-edge technologies.
-Gene-based and cellular biologics, for example, often are at the forefront of biomedical research, and may be used to treat a variety of medical conditions for which no other treatments are available.
-In general, the term ‘drugs’ includes ‘therapeutic biological products.’”
+Gene-based and cellular biologics, for example, often are at the forefront of biomedical research, and may be used to treat a variety of medical conditions for which no other treatments are available.” https://www.fda.gov/about-fda/center-biologics-evaluation-and-research-cber/what-are-biologics-questions-and-answers

 4 Barbier et al. (2020).
 The Efficacy, Safety, Immunogenicity of Switching Between Reference Biopharmaceuticals and Biosimilars: A Systematic Review.
 Clinical Pharmacology & Therapeutics, Vol. 108 (Issue 4), pg.
 734-755. https://doi.org/10.1002/cpt.1836.